Fontaineconsult/neighborhood/README.md

 Once the repo is cloned.
 You can find main.html in the root directory.
 Simply open in directl in your web browser.

+### Comments

+JS Doc was used to provide comment structure.
+You can find a structured list of comments in js/out/index.html